 Originally named Dogwood Crossing in 1844 by explorer Ludwig Leichhardt after the area’s prolific Dogwood shrubs, Miles was later named for the then William Miles, Minister for the Railways and local Member of Parliament.
 Its wide streets are a legacy of the time when bullock wagons turned here at the teamsters camp.

-Take a stroll along the Dogwood Creek Walking Track, enjoy the spectacular native waterlilies on Chinaman’s Lagoon or take a self drive tour of the springtime wildflowers.
+Take a stroll along the Dogwood Creek Walking Track.
+Enjoy a peaceful picnic at Chinaman’s Lagoon and see the spectacular rare pink native waterlilies in summer and early autumn.
+Take a self drive tour of the springtime wildflowers.

 Twenty kilometres west of Miles and once a thriving settlement, Drillham’s railway weir on the creek provided water for steam locomotives.
 Reminders of these times can still be seen by the creek and roadside.